Maršovice (Benešov District): Geography

 Maršovice is located about 12 km southwest of Benešov and 35 km south of Prague.
 It lies in a hilly landscape of the Benešov Uplands.
-The highest point is a hill at 522 m above sea level.
+The highest point is a nameless hill at 522 m above sea level.

 History

 The first written mention of Maršovice is from 1205.
 The village was promoted to a market town in 1568 by Emperor Maximilian II.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Maršovice is the Church of the Annunciation of the Virgin Mary.
+The main landmark of Maršovice is the Church of the Annunciation of the Virgin Mary.
 It was built in the late Baroque style in 1774–1775.